Nakula: Later life and death

 Except Yudhishthira, all of the Pandavas grew weak and died before reaching heaven.
 Nakula was the third one to fall after Draupadi and Sahadeva.
 When Bhima asked Yudhishthira why Nakula fell, Yudhishthira replied that Nakula took pride in his beauty and believed that there was nobody equal to him in looks.
+Nakula is seen among the Ashvins, alongside Sahadeva, when Yudhisthira ascended to Svarga.